ritstar/Tseries-vs-Pewdiepie/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## This is an React web application which show Yuutube subscriber counter between Tseries and Pewdiepie.
+## This is an React web application which show Youtube subscriber counter between Tseries and Pewdiepie.

 ## Available Scripts